Austrian literature: Austrofascism and Nazi dictatorship

 Catholic and conservative Austrofascism came into power after the Austrian Civil War and revitalized censorship.
 A more important influence on Austrian literature resulted however from Nazi empowerment in Germany in 1933.
-It has to be understood that not only the majority of German speaking readers live in Germany, but almost all large and important publishers for literature in German are situated in Germany as well.
+Not only the majority of German speaking readers live in Germany, but almost all large and important publishers for literature in German are situated in Germany as well.
 In 1933 it came to a breakup at the P.E.N. conference in Dubrovnik.
 The members discussed an official protest against the prosecution of writers and the burning of books by the Nazis.
 In consequence the German delegation left the conference and referred to the organization's principle not to interfere with politics.
 Some members of the Austrian delegation solidarized with the Germans, while others supported the resolution.
 This breakup continued afterwards in Vienna and led to a separation of liberal and "German nationalistic" authors; the latter left the Austrian PEN Club and later worshipped Hitler and his annexation of Austria.
 Nazi Germany observed the events carefully, boycotted immediately the liberal authors, who couldn't go on publishing in Germany and lost most of their readers and income.
-After the annexation, these authors were prosecuted as well as their German counterparts since years, and many of them, especially the Jewish, were murdered or forced to emigration.
+After the annexation, these authors were prosecuted as well as their German counterparts for years, and many of them, especially the Jewish, were murdered or forced to emigration.

 Stefan Zweig flew to Brazil, Franz Werfel escaped to the US together with the German writer Heinrich Mann, Elias Canetti to England.
 Others, like Jura Soyfer, were killed by the Nazis.
 In 2007, the Theodor Kramer Society published an anthology of Austrian poetry written in exile, under the title In welcher Sprache träumen Sie?
 (Which Language Do You Dream In?).
 The editors present 278 authors whose names in many cases have been wiped out.
 The better known among them are Ilse Aichinger, Franz Theodor Csokor, Albert Drach, Albert Paris Gütersloh, Hermann Hakel, Theodor Kramer, Josef Luitpold Stern, Felix Pollak, Paula von Preradović, Joseph Roth, Hilde Spiel, Wilhelm Szabo, Hans Weigel, Stefan Zweig.

 During the Nazi dictatorship, which had factually wiped out the Austrian state, the Austrian PEN Club was in exile in London and continued its work in Austria from 1946 on.
 Until 1973, PEN was the only Austrian writers' organization of importance.